 Source: Author, based on Tutsch 2006, p.247.

-However, similar to the modulation method, a period signal results – when the measured distance is changed by half of the light wavelength, the path length changes with one wavelength – resulting in the same phase shift and interference (Tutsch 2006, p.
+However, similar to the modulation method, a periodic signal results: when the measured distance is changed by half of the light wavelength, the path length changes with one wavelength, resulting in the same phase shift and interference (Tutsch 2006, p.
 247).
-Within one period lengths however, a high precision down to the nanometer range can be achieved (Tutsch 2006, p.
+Within one period length, however, a high precision down to the nanometer range is possible (Tutsch 2006, p.
 247).
-This high precision makes interferometry a highly relevant principle in industrial quality monitoring – even in highly automated production environments, for example in robotic inspection applications, interferometers can provide useful information.
-When the limits of one period are exceeded, the results can be ambiguous and it is not possible to determine the direction of the change of the distance (Tutsch 2006, p.
+This high precision makes interferometry highly relevant to industrial quality monitoring—even in highly automated production environments; for example, in robotic inspection applications, interferometers can provide useful information.
+When the limits of one period are exceeded, the results can be ambiguous, and it is not possible to determine the direction of the change of the distance (Tutsch 2006, p.
 248).
-A movement of the workpiece can be monitored by counting the peaks of the intensity where one peak represents a change of position of the workpiece with half of the applied light wavelength.
+A movement of the workpiece can be monitored by counting the peaks in intensity, where one peak represents a workpiece position change of half the applied light wavelength.